jkerai1/Security-Toolbox/README.md

 The concept behind this project is to leverage Github Workflows for Security related Tasks

-# Current Tasks
+# Current Workflows Available

+1. DNSTwist - _Find lookalike domains that adversaries can use to attack you.
+Can detect typosquatters, phishing attacks, fraud, and brand impersonation _
-Holehe - _look up email usage using holehe by megadose_
+2. Holehe - _look up email usage using holehe by megadose_
-ignorant - _allows you to check if a phone number is used on different sites like snapchat, instagram_
+3. ignorant - _allows you to check if a phone number is used on different sites like snapchat, instagram_

 # Instructions